lmaertin/python-pooldose/README.md

 This client has been tested with:
 - **PoolDose Double/Dual WiFi** (Model: PDPR1H1HAW100, FW: 539187)

 Other SEKO PoolDose models may work but are untested.
-The client uses JSON mapping files to adapt to different device models and firmware versions.
+The client uses JSON mapping files to adapt to different device models and firmware versions (see e.g. `src/pooldose/mappings/model_PDPR1H1HAW100_FW539187.json`).

+> **Note:** The other JSON files in the `docs/` directory define the default English names for the data keys of the PoolDose devices.
+These mappings are used for display and documentation purposes.

 ## Security